klvsov/light-tabs/README.md

 # light-tabs

-For start using tabs.js set:
+For start using tabs.js to set a value:
     variable "tabs"         - class your tabs;
     variable "info"         - class your tab's wrapper variable "tabContent"   - class content wrapper your tabs